-Team members use a multi-disciplinary approach to provide health, educational, cultural, social and emotional support for young people.
+Team members use a multi disciplinary approach to provide health, educational, cultural, social and emotional support for young people.
 Educational, community and allied health professionals are encouraged to collaborate closely to provide wrap around care for the young person.
 Information is shared and expertise is respected.
-The youth worker works holistically to develop links with external support agencies such as Child and Youth Mental Health Services, Family and Community Services, Drug & Alcohol support services, housing and accommodation services, Drug Rehabilitation and Juvenile Justice.
-They are also a part of the local interagency group that meet regularly.
+The youth support team works holistically to develop links with external support agencies such as Child and Youth Mental Health Services, Family and Community Services, Drug & Alcohol support services, housing and accommodation services, Drug Rehabilitation and Juvenile Justice.

+The youth support team are a part of the local interagency group that meet regularly.